LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Experiments

 \subsubsection{Large hole filling on real-scan data}

 We now conduct experiments to verify the ability of our algorithm to fill large holes in real-world data acquired by laser scanners provided by the AIM@Shape dataset (see Fig.~\ref{hole-filling-real-scan}).
-Such data commonly feature non-uniform sampling and measurement noise, challenging the capability to fill holes.
+Such data commonly feature non-uniform sampling and measurement noise, making hole filling challenging.
 On areas where the point set is dense, we observe a high density of edges with opposite sign guesses.
 Areas near holes are more ambiguous, with a mixture of edges with opposite or similar signs.
 Intuitively, the signing step is robust to large holes (with many missing data) thanks to the least-squares solver that propagates the sign on the triangulation vertices via consolidating sign guess hypotheses emitted for all triangulation edges.